ans-group/docs.ukfast.co.uk/source/ecloud/flex/resources/lbaas/config_https_termination_cli.md

 ## Upload the SSL Certificate to Barbican

 Next you need to upload an SSL certificate to the secret store known as Barbican.
-If you do not have an SSL certificate, these can be purchased through [MyUKFast](https://www.ukfast.co.uk/sslcertificate.html).
+If you do not have an SSL certificate, these can be purchased through [ANS Portal](https://www.ukfast.co.uk/sslcertificate.html).
 Your certificate should be formatted according to the [X509 Standard](https://tools.ietf.org/html/rfc5280) with the website certificate at the top of the file, and the appropriate Certificate Authority bundle below it.
-If you have purchased your certificate from UKFast and have difficulty with this process, please contact our Support team by raising a ticket in [MyUKFast](https://portal.ans.co.uk/pss/add.php) who can assist with this.
+If you have purchased your certificate from UKFast and have difficulty with this process, please contact our Support team by raising a ticket in [ANS Portal](https://portal.ans.co.uk/pss/add.php) who can assist with this.

 For our example below, `certificate.crt` is our combined certificate, and `private.key` is the private key of the certificate.